Ofori01/Ofori01/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...A Machine Learning Model to detect number plates on cars
+- 🔭 I’m currently working on a fullstack Web app with Angular and Django backend
-- 🌱 I’m currently learning ...
-React & pytorch
+- 🌱 I’m currently learning ... python
 - 👯 I’m looking to collaborate on ...
-Any React or Machine learning project
+Any Angular, Express js or fullstack project
 - ⚡ Fun fact: ...it's all matrix multiplication 😉
 <!--
 - 🤔 I’m looking for help with ...